Norq

 raw Raw passthrough block

-Example: typing ::: highlight triggers suggestions for bg=, color=, compact, spacious.
+Example: typing ::: col { triggers suggestions for width=, valign=, bg=, and all universal attributes.

 Diagnostics